SKindij/JavaScript-Reference-Guide/Syntax/README.md

 > >  let fifthCharacter = message[4]; // => "n"
 > > ```

-JavaScript provides many built-in methods for manipulating strings.
+&ensp;JS provides many built-in methods for manipulating strings.
 > > ```javascript
 > >  let phrase = 'It will be a warm Spring!';
 > >